OmerArfan/GameProjectory/README.md

   CRATES:
    Crates are the way to progress in the game!
 Upon winning a battle, you unlock a crate, which can be opened immediately or saved for later.
 These crates contain(for the time being) coins, which are used to upgrade your gear!
 Crates rarity goes from Super Common(1 in 2) to Cosmic(1 in 1000000).
 More to come later!
  ECONOMY[UNDERDEVELOPED]:
-  Coins are currently the only available resource in the game.
-They are used to upgrade damage and health gear.
+  Coins are used to upgrade damage and health gear.
+  Character tokens don't have a use as of now, but have a look and see...
  PLANS FOR THE FUTURE[FROM HIGHEST TO LOWEST PRIORITY]:
   New types for robots, the Rootless Jungle environment completed, a wider variety of gear(both damage and health), new currencies for upgrading as well as unlocking gear, new playable characters with unique gears and cuurencies to unlock them, expanding the crate reward system.
  It is a long list, but for the record, the last three things are not in the scope of this project for the time being.